unburied/labs-curriculum/Labs Curriculum/Sprint 1 - Planning a Project/GP4_Engineering.md

 * Your instructor walks you through the frameworks and libraries to use.
 Constraints, standards, site management, and scaffolding will also be discussed.

+#### API Contracts

+* Your instructor discusses what it means to put together an API contract, then models how to diagram your resources and determine what operations will be available for those resources.

 #### Data model

 * Your instructor will identify models, discuss normalization, and create a database schema for the product.